Vibrant Thai tourist sector braces for impact of deadly Mother's Day

 FREE REFUND

-The German units of tour operators TUI (TUIT.L) and Thomas Cook (TCG.L) said customers booked on trips to Thailand departing before Aug.
+The German units of tour operators TUI and Thomas Cook said customers booked on trips to Thailand departing before Aug.
 15 could cancel or rebook to other destinations free of charge.

 TUI, which has about 2,000 customers in Thailand at present, said it would help any who wished to leave early.